IntelSmartEdge/docs/experience-kits/developer-experience-kit.md

 ### Install the Developer Experience Kit

+#### Prepare the Provisioning System

+The ESP is used by all experience kits to provision the system used to host the edge cluster.
+For more details about the ESP, including troubleshooting suggestions, please refer to the [Smart Edge Open Provisioning Process](https://smart-edge-open.github.io/docs/experience-kits/provisioning/provisioning/).
 The Developer Experience Kit provides a command line utility (`dek_provision.py`) that uses the Intel® Edge Software Provisioner toolchain to deliver a smooth installation experience.